Their’s a recurring lame joke on the HGTV show “House Hunters“.

 We realize that some of the designs above include closets that have only men’s clothing or only women’s clothing and therefore seem misplaced in this gallery.
 That’s not a mistake.

-When combing through our massive collection of walk-in closets is an overall color scheme and storage features that would be reasonably likely be appreciated by both men and women in the traditional “gender” stereotype.
-We definitely realize that regardless whether you’re a man or woman that you may totally disagree with us.
+When combing through our massive collection of walk-in closets is an overall color scheme and storage features that would be reasonably likely to be appreciated by both men and women in the traditional “gender” stereotype.
+We definitely realize that regardless of whether you’re a man or woman that you may totally disagree with us.
 That’s cool.

 At the end of the day, both people in a relationship will need to agree to a closet design and perhaps our collection helps with the process.

-The stereotype is that darker designs with plenty of wood evokes a more masculine look while the lighter and airier designs are more feminine.
+The stereotype is that darker designs with plenty of wood evoke a more masculine look while the lighter and airier designs are more feminine.
 Therefore, our collection includes arguably more masculine options as well as arguably feminine options and then we have some that fall somewhere in the middle.